rrachleanne/ParQueen_MarketPlace/README.md

 Controllers allow us to render our views, they associate by the exact name that the controller has.
 For example, the following controller is Profile and this Profile controller has a 'Show' method that renders show.html.erb within the /view/profiles folder.
 In here we can choose what to display, however it sometimes needs to be defined in the controller method on what you can and cannot do.

 As outlined above, the Profile Controller will examine if the user is logged in, however if they are not logged in, they will be re-directed to another view to log in, that is because the control authenticates the user before initiating that step.
-If the user is however logged in, it will only display the profile if the current_user is equal to that profile.
+However, if the user is logged in, it will only display the profile if the current_user is equal to that profile.
 If for some reason, it is not, it will render the new profile page for the user to create a profile.

 As you can see, ParQueen has a MVC product that connects together in a relational database by establishing the relations between the tables, controlling what the data does and how it will be rendered based on the controllers requirements.